-Lord Ganapathi is believed to be present in as many as 32 different forms and Trimukha Ganapathi is regarded as 28th among them.
+Trimukha Ganapati is regarded as the 28th among the 32 different forms of Ganapati.
 The term ‘Trimukha’ is a combination of two words, ‘Tri’, indicating the number three and ‘Mukha’, meaning face.
-Trimukha Ganapathi is thus the three-faced Lord, who is seated on a golden lotus, with six hands.
-He is reddish in complexion, holds the Japa Mala of Rudhraksha beads and the elephant goad in two of his right hands, and has a noose and an urn filled with nectar in his left.
+Trimukha Ganapati is thus the three-faced Lord, who is seated on a golden lotus, with six hands.
+He is reddish in complexion, holds the Japa Mala of Rudhraksha beads and the elephant goad in two of his right hands, and has a noose and an urn filled with nectar in his left hands.
 Also, while he is holding the boon-granting Varada mudra in his main right hand, his principal left hand sports Abhaya mudra, offering protection to the devotees.
-Praying to this Lord with faith is believed to bring success in life and make the devotees victorious in their endeavours.
+Praying to this Lord with faith is believed to bring success in life and make the devotees victorious in their endeavors.

-The Trimukha Ganapathi form of Ganesha is a benign and powerful aspect of the Lord.
-It is believed that he will look after the welfare of the devotees and take good care of them and their families.
+The Trimukha Ganapati form of Ganesha is a benign and powerful aspect of the Lord.
+It is believed that he would look after the welfare of the devotees and take good care of them and their families.
 While this form is worshipped at many places, this Lord can be seen in the idol form in the famous Lord Jagannath temple at Puri, in the state of Orissa.
-The star Avittam, also known as Dhanishtha Nakshatra, is said to be related to Trimukha Ganapathi.
+The star Avittam, also known as Dhanishta Nakshatra, is said to be related to Trimukha Ganapati.

-Chanting the Trimukha Ganapathi Mantra with faith, can be an effective means of propitiating the powerful Lord.
+Chanting the Trimukha Ganapati mantra with faith, can be an effective means of propitiating the powerful Lord.